 What do I mean by these?
 The clothes with holes in them that you don’t quite know why they’re still in your wardrobe anyway.
 Or old baby clothes with stains on them that have been sitting there for the last 5 years.
 Old receipts that you must have kept for a reason but have now faded.
 Or broken toys that everyone had forgotten about.

 You get the gist.
 These are things you can easily bin or put in the recycling without giving them a second thought.
 And then you can be off celebrating your achievement.

-2. The things you know you’ll get rid of but can’t just yet
+2. Things you can find when decluttering – the ones you know you’ll get rid of but you can’t bring yourself just yet

 A clear example of this for me are my babies’ old cloth nappies.
 I’m no longer using cloth nappies for any of my children, and I’m not planning on having any more either.
 So why keep the nappies?
 Yet, I have a bag full of them, and I’m struggling to part from them.

 I don’t think I can sell them as they’re not in good enough conditions.
 But I don’t want to throw them away either, and I’m sure I could easily find someone to donate them to.
 I’m blatantly procrastinating here.
 But I’m just not ready to get rid of them (yet).
 I know I will be.
 The day will come when I look at the bag, something will snap, and I’ll want them gone ASAP.
 But that time isn’t here yet.
 So they have to wait there with the rest of the clutter until I’m ready to tackle them.

 3. Things you can find when decluttering – the ones you want to throw away but need to find a home for first

 So maybe you have items that are still in great (used) conditions (clothes, shoes, bags etc.), and you know you could make some money if you sold them.
 But what do you do?
 List them up on a website?
 Try and sell them at a car boot sale or on social media?
 These are things you want to let go of NOW, but annoyingly, you have to wait.
 And wait.
 And wait.